iFraan/canvas-multiline-emoji/readme.md

 | `logFunction` | Custome function for logging.                                              | `console.log` |

 ## Dependencies
-This module require some kind of Canvas object.
+This module requires some kind of Canvas object.

 > Inspired on: https://gitlab.com/davideblasutto/canvas-multiline-text